 Outside of the classroom, Ms. Biber is a certified personal trainer and registered yoga teacher.
 She believes strongly in using movement and mindfulness to soothe both physical and emotional woes and can often be found running the Sugar River Trail or practicing yoga in her backyard.
 She is looking forward to bringing her love of the outdoors and passion for teaching together at High Marq.

 Mr. Primm was born and raised in New Orleans, earning a Bachelor of Science in Geology from the University of New Orleans in 2002.
 He moved to Madison and earned a Master of Science in Geology from the University of Wisconsin in 2006, followed by teacher certification from Edgewood College in 2009.
 As a student teacher at Middleton Alternative Senior High, he experienced firsthand the importance of community building and individualized education in the classroom.
-He has taught in project based charter schools since 2009, starting at TAGOS Leadership Academy in Janesville before moving in 2011 to High Marq Environmental Charter School in Montello.
-Skylar was a fellow at the 2015 Greater Madison Writing Project Summer Institute, where he honed his passions for student reflection and teacher research.
+He has over a decade of experience teaching in project-based learning schools, starting at TAGOS Leadership Academy in Janesville before moving to High Marq in 2011.
+Outside of school, Mr. Primm works with the Greater Madison Writing Project, which nourishes his passions for collaboration, reflection, and action research.
 In 2017, he was honored with a Herb Kohl Educational Foundation Fellowship in recognition of his teaching, leadership, and service.
-As of 2018, he also serves on the board of the Wisconsin Association for Environmental Education, the statewide organization supporting advocacy, networking, and recognition in the field, and the Human Restoration Project, which works to transform schools into more humane spaces for students and staff alike.
+He currently serves on the boards of the Wisconsin Association for Environmental Education, the statewide organization supporting advocacy, networking, and recognition in the field, and the Human Restoration Project, which works to transform schools into more humane spaces for students and staff alike.